 - Ideal for those who need to work to help support their family, or are students working towards graduation.

-- Generally less expensive than residential care, but still provides high-quality substance abuse treatment for those abusing drugs or alcohol.
+- Generally less expensive than residential care, but still provides high-quality substance use treatment for those with drug or alcohol addiction issues.

 Access to Support